 Marketing Research Analyst

-These professionals spend their days studying the market and determining how to best position their company/client.
-Whether working in-house or as a consultant, these professionals regularly review sales and marketing trends, collect data on marketing campaign effectiveness, and consult with others in the organization to tweak plans based on available information.
+Marketing research analysts spend their days studying the market and determining how to best position their clients within them.
+Whether working in-house or as a consultant, these professionals regularly review sales and marketing trends, collect data on marketing campaign effectiveness, and consult with others in the organization to tweak marketing strategies based on the most current information available.

 Source: Bureau of Labor Statistics, 2019